pilotak/sigfox-node/README.md

 <details>
 <summary>Basic calibration</summary>

 Run following code in order to prepare & calibrate the battery gauge.
-Apply precisely 3.6V to battery clips and place the board to 24°C _(or adjust these values below)_.
+Apply precisely 3.6V to battery clips. _(or adjust this values below)_.

 > **Really important** to power the board via programming header during calibration (no current can flow through battery).
 > Be careful! the board runs at +2V5 so the programmer has to have a same voltage levels or the regulator must not be populated when powering/programming at +3V3.